 Since 1999 the GSSWSR has participated in the “Bridging the Gaps” Community Health Internship Program (CHIP).
 The seven week program links the training of health and social service professionals with the provision of services to underserved communities.
 In addition to the field assignments, students meet weekly with their academic preceptors and participate in weekly training sessions where community members and health professionals help them build skills in working with diverse populations.

 The five Philadelphia academic health centers: Drexel University, Philadelphia College of Osteopathic Medicine, Temple University, Thomas Jefferson University, and the University of Pennsylvania, are the collaborative partners whose students from the disciplines of medicine, nursing, dentistry, occupational health and social work are assigned to a diverse range of community sites.
-Bryn Mawr students participate with the Thomas Jefferson University group whose coordinator is Maria Hervada-Page, MSS.
+Bryn Mawr students are participants in the Thomas Jefferson University group.

 It is hard to believe that seven weeks have come and gone and my experience with Bridging the Gaps has come to an end.
 It feels like it was just yesterday that I was trying to explain to family and friends what I would be doing this summer.
 And at that point, I didn’t have a clear answer to give besides stating that my placement was at Philadelphia FIGHT.